Matthew 12:46: Commentary from the Church Fathers

-Jerome: " But some suspect the brethren of the Lord to be sons of Joseph by another wife, following the idle fancies of apocryphal writers, who have coined a certain woman called E sea.
+Jerome: "But some suspect the brethren of the Lord to be sons of Joseph by another wife, following the idle fancies of apocryphal writers, who have coined a certain woman called Esca.
 But we understand by the brethren of the Lord, not the sons of Joseph, but cousins of the Saviour, sons of a sister of Mary, an aunt of Our Lord, who is said to be the mother of James the Less, and Joseph, and Jude, whom in another place of the Gospel we find called the brethren of the Lord.
 (Mark 6:3) And that cousins are called brethren, appears from every part of Scripture."

-Chrysostom: " But mark the loftiness of His brethren; when they should have come in and heartened with the crowd, or if they would not this, to have waited the end of His speech, and then to have approached Him—they on the contrary call Him out to them, and do this before the multitude, therein showing their superabundant love of honour, and also, that with all authority they lay their commands upon Christ.
+Chrysostom: "But mark the loftiness of His brethren; when they should have come in and heartened with the crowd, or if they would not this, to have waited the end of His speech, and then to have approached Him - they on the contrary call Him out to them, and do this before the multitude, therein showing their superabundant love of honour, and also, that with all authority they lay their commands upon Christ.
 This the Evangelist covertly hints when he says, While he yet spake; as much as to say, Was there no other time?
 But what did they seek to say?
 Was it aught of the dogmas of truth? then should they have brought it forth before all, that all might profit thereby.
 But if of other things that concerned themselves alone, they should not have called Him in such haste, whence it is plain that they did this out of vain glory."